abisummers/abisummers.github.io/src/content/guide/common-scams.md

 ### The clipboard

-In the touristy areas, you'll often see a group of people (usually young women) who have a clipboard.
+In the touristy areas, like around the Louvre or Eiffel Tower, you'll often see a group of people (usually young women) who have a clipboard.
 They say that they're collecting donations and often act as if they're deaf.
-I often see them around the Louvre and around the Eiffel Tower.

 The money that they collect is in fact not going towards and charity they say it is.

 Sometimes, you'll see people outside metro stations asking for donations for charity or different associations - it's always very clear what they're doing when.
-They wear lanyards and branded clothing (t-shirts, vests etc), so it's easy to tell that they're legit volunteers.
+They wear lanyards and branded clothing (t-shirts, vests etc), they're not at all pushy.
+It's easy to tell that they're legit volunteers.

 ### Metro tickets

 Sometimes, around metro stations (usually the ones that have the long queues) there will be people selling metro tickets.
 Never buy these tickets, because the tickets will not work.
-By time you go back to ask them about the ticket, they will have moved on to their next location
+By time you go back to ask them about the ticket, they will have moved on to their next location.

-If you need to buy a metro ticket, go to the machine, which all have an English option, or buy in on the app (because the Paris metro system now allows digital tickets!).
+If you need to buy a metro ticket, go to the machine, which all have an English option, or buy directly on the _bonjour RATP_ app.

 The Paris transport system does not accept contactless payments when validating a ticket, so you do need to buy a ticket in advance.

-### Overall advice
+### How can I avoid scams in Paris?

 - know where your personal belongings are at all times, never leave them unattended.
 I always have a bum bag that has all my valuables in it, and a tote bag that had everything, like a bottle of water and a book.
+- do not leave your phone, wallet or other valuables in an easy to access place such as a back pocket
-- if someone approaches you in the street, it's usually not for a good reason
+- if someone approaches you in the street, it's usually not for a good reason _especially_ if they start with 'do you speak English?'.
-- Saying no and walking away is often the best solution
+- if your gut is telling you something is off, you're probably onto something
+- don't be afraid to say no

+### Got any questions?

+If you have any questions about Paris, or see a scam that I've missed, feel free to reach me via Instagram at **[@abiguides](https://www.instagram.com/abiguides/)**!

+If you are visiting Paris and would like a private tour, you can book a tour using the button below.